Excellence in Education & Discovery

 Traditional processes for development, testing, and approval of new pharmaceuticals are extremely costly, and success rates in human subjects are low.
 Livestock are effective models for many human diseases and disorders, especially when coupled with gene editing and other biotechnologies.
 Furthermore, various co-products of meat, milk, or egg production, which were historically discarded as waste, may have bioactive properties that can provide novel therapies or nutritional supplements to improve human or animal health.

 A steady supply of safe and nutritious animal-based proteins is the foundation of global food security.
 It is our responsibility to protect consumers from harmful agents that can endanger public health, from the farm to the table.
-In addition, we must deliver food products that meet the nutritional requirements of the generic consumer, reduce the prevalence of obesity-related health disorders, and accommodate the specific dietary needs of individuals with unique nutritional demands or underlying medical conditions.
+In addition, we must deliver food products that meet the nutritional requirements of the generic consumer, reduce the prevalence of obesity-related health disorders, and accommodate the specific dietary needs of individuals with unique nutritional demands.

 The demand for animal-based proteins continues to grow as our population expands, but livestock farming must compete with commercial, residential, and recreational users of land and water resources.
 Animal agriculture contributes to greenhouse gas emissions but also suffers from the effects of global warming and climate variability.
 Fluency in integrating nutritional management and feed production at the system level will become as important as knowledge of basic nutrition and physiology concepts at the animal level.